 At midlife, she followed a strong calling to serve homeless women.
-First founding Santa Maria Hostel, a halfway house for women, with friends in the Catholic Legion of Mary.
-And then, in 1968, founding Magnificat Houses and serving as it's director through 2014.
+First founding Sancta Maria Hostel, a halfway house for women, with friends in the Catholic Legion of Mary.
+And then, in 1968, founding Magnificat House and serving as it's director through 2014.

-Rose Mary's Plan: Rose Mary envisioned a home for the homeless - not institutions, but homes where residents ate together in community, and shared the housekeeping, as well as taking responsibility for each other's well being and productive future.
+Rose Mary's Plan: Rose Mary envisioned a home for the homeless - not institutions, but homes where residents ate together in community, sharing in housekeeping and concerning themselves with the responsibility for each other's well being.
 She drew inspiration from the work of Dorothy Day, Catherine Doherty and Jean Vanier, remarkable champions of the underserved–and she was greatly honored when Day and Doherty, learning of Rose Mary's work, separately visited Magnificat House.

-Acknowledged as a visionary, Rose Mary has received many honors and awards.
+Often acknowledged as a visionary, Rose Mary received many honors and awards throughout her career.
 But her truest award, always, was a grateful hug from a resident who found the way back onto his feet and discovered a calling of his own.